learnergeek/TechnicalCollaboration/JSTopics.md

 	});
 ```

-12.change the context of any function
+change the context of any function
 -----------------------------------------
 Using Call() And Apply()